AmitKapilaCodeIns/memory-game/README.md

 #### Manual Testing

+-   In addition to automated testing, this project has also been manually tested to ensure everything works as expected.
+Here are the steps for manual testing:

+Open the game in a web browser.
+Select a difficulty level, between Easy and Hard.
+Flip over two cards.
+If they match, they should stay face up.
+If they don't match, they should be flipped back over after a short delay.
+Continue flipping over cards until all pairs have been matched.
+The game should then display a score indicating how many turns it took to win.
+Test the game in different browsers and on different devices to ensure it works correctly in all environments.

 | Feature          | Action                    | Expected result                           | Tested | Passed | Comments |
 | ---------------- | ------------------------- | ----------------------------------------- | ------ | ------ | -------- |
 | Home             | Click on the "Home" link  | The user is redirected to the main page   | Yes    | Yes    | \-       |